-The Corporate Governance and Compensation Committee uses a broader analysis than total return on investment in determining the annual compensation of the Company's executive officers, but compensation levels for the NEOs have been generally consistent with the trend in total return on investment charted in the performance graph.
-However, there is generally a lag between a change in total return and the corresponding change in compensation levels.
-As an example, the total return on investment declined 54.2% year over year at the end of fiscal 2008.
-The decrease in the CEO's total compensation year over year of 10.0% for fiscal 2008 and a further 46.4% for fiscal 2009 reflected that trend of slowing or declining growth, and the increase of 44.0% for fiscal 2010 reflected the increased growth for that year.
-The decrease in the CEO's total compensation year over year of 49.7% for fiscal 2012 reflected the declining growth of 38.1%.
-The increase in the compensation of the NEOs (other than the CEO and the CFO) in fiscal 2012 reflects retention elements.
+The Corporate Governance and Compensation Committee uses a broader analysis than total return on investment in determining the annual compensation of the Company's executive officers, but compensation levels for the CEO and the CFO have been generally consistent with the trend in total return on investment charted in the performance graph.
+As an example, the total return on investment declined 43.2% year over year at the end of fiscal 2009.
+This was reflected in a decrease for fiscal 2009 in the CEO's total compensation year over year of 46.4% and in the CFO's total compensation year over year of 18.5%.
+Similarly, the total return on investment increased 107.5% year over year at the end of fiscal 2010.
+This was reflected in an increase for fiscal 2010 in the CEO's total compensation year over year of 44.0% and in the CFO's total compensation year over year of 69.1%.
+The CEO's total compensation year over year of 69.1%.
+The CEO's total compensation year over year decreased 19.5% in fiscal 2011 and 49.7% in fiscal 2012 and increased less than 1.0% in fiscal 2013.
+The increase in the compensation of the NEOs (other than the CEO and the CFO) in fiscal 2013 reflects the success of their business units in that year.